ra559/cis106/_homework/homework1.md

 3. Complete Discussion Board 1 - Introduce Yourself
 4. Complete Lab 1 - Learning Markdown
 5. Watch the video What is Git and Github located [here](https://www.youtube.com/watch?v=wpISo9TNjfU)
+6. Submit here a screenshot of your github account and slack installed in your phone or computer